sirajvind/ToolboxForTesters/README.md

    ```
 7. **Create a Pull Request**: Go to the original repository on GitHub and create a pull request from your forked repository.
 Provide a clear description of your changes and any relevant information.

 We appreciate your contributions and will review your pull request as soon as possible.
-Thank you for helping us improve **ToolboxForTesters**!
+Thank you for helping us improve **QA Tools Hub**!

 ## License